Related publications

 The agency staff must keep a written record of all the care they provide, including medication they give you, changes in your health or any accidents.
 You should be able to see these records if you want to – ask the agency how you can do this.

 Many home care agencies use an electronic monitoring system, which records when care staff enter and leave your home.
-The care worker may need to use your phone for this, but you won’t be charged for the calls.
+The care worker may need to use your phone for this, but you will not be charged for the calls.

-If you’re still unhappy, you can make make a formal complaint.
-If you need advice about this, call our Helpline to arrange to speak to an adviser.
+If you’re still unhappy, you can make a formal complaint.
+If you need advice about this, contact our free Helpline.

-Visit the Home Care Association to search for home care agencies in your area.
+Visit the Home Care Association or Autumna to search for home care agencies in your area.

-For more information, see our Arranging home care factsheet.
+For more information, read our factsheet Arranging home care.

 By calling Independent Age's free and impartial Helpline, you can get information and advice from one of our friendly advisers, or order our free guides.